 6327.
 Pattern 1.
 The pattern may be shortened depending upon arena size; however the two stakes must always be placed 80 feet (24.38 m) apart, regardless of the distance between the first stake and the start/finish line.
 Exhibitor shall cross the start/finish line and run down the right side or left side of the poles to the second pole making either a right or left hand turn.
 Exhibitor shall not cross between the two poles before making the first turn.
-Exhibitor shall then run to the first pole and make a turn in the opposite direction.
-Exhibitors must then run back to the second pole and repeat first turn then run straight back down either the left or right side of the poles (opposite side than when first crossing start line and running to second pole) and cross the start/finish line.
+Exhibitor shall not cross between the two poles before making the first turn.
+Exhibitor smust then run back to the second pole and repeat first turn then run straight back down either the left or right side of the poles (opposite side than when first crossing start line and running to second pole) and cross the start/finish line.